godaddy/gasket/docs/guides/plugins.md

 ## Documentation

-If your application is using the [`docsify` plugin] you can automatically view and generate docs for your application via the `gasket docs` command.
+If applications using your plugin are also using the [`@gasket/docs-plugin`] you can automatically view and generate docs for your application via the `gasket docs` command.
 You can capitalize upon this functionality by providing JSDOC in your plugin:

 ```js
 module.exports = {